-Bachelor of Music

-Bachelor of Music in Composition (B.M.)

-- ENG 099 Writing Proficiency Exam

-- ENG 101 English Composition

-- ENG 102 English Composition OR

-- ENG 103 Accelerated Composition

-- ENG 211 World Masterpieces

-- ENG 212 Survey of British Literature

-- ENG 213 Survey of American Literature

-- HIS 103 World Civilization I

-- HIS 104 World Civilization II OR

-- HIS 211 History of the United States

-- HIS 212 History of the United States

-- BIB 110 Introduction to the Old Testament OR - BIB 111 An Intensive Analysis of the Old Testament

-- BIB 120 Introduction to the New Testament OR - BIB 121 An Intensive Analysis of the New Testament

-- ECO 231 Principles of Macroeconomics

-- GBU 151 Business Skills for Life

-- MLG 205 Cross-Cultural Understanding

-- PLS 201 American National Government

-- PSY 201 Introduction to Psychology (General Psychology)

-- SOC 205 Sociology: An Introduction in Global Context

-- Any PHI course

-Seven hours of science hours are required, including one 4-hour lab course.
-Students are encouraged to choose from one of the following lab courses below:

-- BIO 103 Human Biology AND

-- BIO 104 Human Biology Laboratory

-- BIO 105 Plants and People AND

-- BIO 106 Plants and People Laboratory

-- BIO 111 Biology I

-- CHE 112 Chemistry in American Life II

-- CHE 141 General Chemistry I

-- PHY 151 General Physics I

-- PHY 251 Fundamentals of Physics I

-The remaining course may be 3 or 4 hours from Biology, Chemistry, or Physics.
-A student may choose one course

-from each of two disciplines or two courses from the same discipline.
-However, course combinations NOT permitted

-include the following: BIO 101-203, 101-111, CHE 141-111, 141-124, 111-124, PHY 151-251, 251-104, 151104.
-Evening students (those taking half or more of their courses as evening classes) may substitute a 3-hour nonlaboratory course for the 4-hour laboratory course.

-Any MAT course numbered 105 or higher, determined in consultation with the advisor.

-Students at Mississippi College are required to complete chapel requirements based on the student classification at the time of enrollment as detailed below:

-Freshman (0-23 semester hours) 4 semesters

-Sophomore (24-53 semester hours) 3 semesters

-Junior (54-83 semester hours) 2 semesters

-Senior (84 or more semester hours) 1 semester

-Students classified as ADP (Accelerated Degree Program) and students enrolled in online degree programs are exempt from chapel requirements.

-Language Requirement (6 Hours)

-Six hours of French or German.
+Bachelor of Music Composition (B.M.)
+UNIVERSITY CORE University Core - English (9 hours) ENG 099 - Writing Proficiency Exam ENG 101 - English Composition ENG 102 - English Composition OR ENG 103 - Accelerated Composition and one of the following Literature classes ENG 211 - World Masterpieces ENG 212 - Survey of British Literature ENG 213 - Survey of American Literature University Core - History (6 hours) HIS 103 - World Civilization I HIS 104 - World Civilization II OR HIS 211 - History of the United States HIS 212 - History of the United States University Core - Bible (6 hours) BIB 110 - Introduction to the Old Testament OR BIB 111 - An Intensive Analysis of the Old Testament AND BIB 120 - Introduction to the New Testament ORBIB 121 - An Intensive Analysis of the New Testament University Core - Social Sciences (3 hours) Any PHI (Philosophy) course ECO 231 - Principles of Macroeconomics GBU 151 - Business Skills for Life MLG 205 - Cross-Cultural Understanding PLS 201 - American National Government PSY 201 - Introduction to Psychology (General Psychology) SOC 205 - Sociology: An Introduction in Global Context University Core - Science (4 hours) Four hours of science are required, including one lecture with a corresponding lab.
+Students are encouraged to choose from one of the following lab courses: BIO 103 - Human Biology AND BIO 104 - Human Biology Laboratory OR BIO 105 - Plants and People AND BIO 106 - Plants and People Laboratory OR BIO 111 - Biology I AND BIO 110 - Biology I Laboratory OR CHE 112 - Chemistry in American Life II OR CHE 141 - General Chemistry I OR PHY 151 - General Physics I OR PHY 251 - Fundamentals of Physics I University Core - Mathematics (3 hours) Any MAT course numbered 105 or higher, determined in consultation with the advisor.
+University Core - Physical Education (2 hours) Two hours are required.
+Recommended courses are KIN 123 - Fitness for Life (2 hours) or two (1 hour) PED activity courses.
+KIN 123 - Fitness For Life OR Two (1 hour) PED activity courses University Core - Chapel Students at Mississippi College are required to complete chapel requirements based on the student classification at the time of enrollment as detailed below: Freshman (0-23 semester hours) 4 semesters Sophomore (24-53 semester hours) 3 semesters Junior (54-83 semester hours) 2 semesters Senior (84 or more semester hours) 1 semester Students classified as ADP (Accelerated Degree Program) and students enrolled in online degree programs are exempt from chapel requirements.
+Language Requirement (6 Hours) Six hours of French or German.